 Do you know anyone who has mentioned that their head feels heavy?
-Perhaps, you have experienced heaviness in the head.
+Perhaps even you have experienced heaviness in the head.
 Some people say it feels like they can barely hold their head up, while others report that heaviness in the head is like having a tight band around their head.
 In the vast majority of cases, this feeling happens once and never again, or it is really mild.
-A small group of individuals get severe heaviness in the head and tiredness, or heaviness in the head and dizziness on a regular basis.
+A small group of individuals gets severe heaviness in the head and tiredness, or heaviness in the head and dizziness on a regular basis.

 A feeling of head pressure can be linked to anxiety.
 When head pressure is intense and lasts a long time, seeing a doctor is recommended.

-Causes of heaviness in head
+Causes of Heaviness in the Head

 There are situations where this type of head pressure is not linked to anxiety, but rather a common cold, a sinus condition, heavy drinking, or a migraine headache.

 A migraine headache is a type of headache that causes significant pain and normally begins with specific warning signs.
-For some people, it can be flashes of light or blind spots, while others experience dizziness, tingling legs or arms, or feeling light-headed.
+For some people, it can be flashes of light or blind spots, while others experience dizziness, tingling legs, or arms, or feeling light-headed.
 There are also people who get heaviness in the head.